Sparks01/obsidian_encounter_builder/README.md

 ## Acknowledgements

+*   98% Vibe Coding with Claude AI and Google AI Studio
 *   Inspired by the need for streamlined encounter building in Obsidian.
 *   Utilizes encounter balancing concepts from the Dungeons & Dragons 2024 Dungeon Master's Guide.
 *   Incorporates benchmark ideas popularized by Sly Flourish's Return of the Lazy Dungeon Master.